Thiruvambady Assembly constituency

 Thiruvambady State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Wayanad Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Linto Joseph of CPI(M).
+As of the 2026 Assembly elections, the current MLA is C. K. Kasim of UDF.

 Local self-governed segments

 Thiruvambady Assembly constituency is composed of the following local self-governed segments: